bitegarden/bitegarden.github.io/_posts/2026-05-11-new-sonarqube-report-version-3_en.md

 Incorporation of user **feedback during PDF generation**, displaying the operations being performed at each stage of the process.

-Change of hotspots in MQR mode to the to **review and reviewed states**.
+Change of hotspots in MQR mode to the to 'To Review' y 'Reviewed'.

 With these improvements, **Report for SonarQube&trade; Server** provides greater alignment with the latest SonarQube capabilities and a more transparent user experience for teams.